EpicGamesExt/BlenderTools/docs/send2ue/settings/paths.md

 :::

 ## Path Properties
-### Use collections as folders:
-This uses the collection hierarchy in your scene as sub folders from the specified mesh folder in your unreal project

-### Use immediate parent collection name:
-This makes the immediate parent collection the name of the asset

 ### Mesh Folder (Unreal):
 This is the mesh import path.
 All your static and skeletal meshes will be imported to this location in your open unreal project.